 Class Interactions With Disengage 5e

-A few classes have features that can make using Disengage a lot more appealing:
+A few classes have features that can make using the DnD 5e Disengage action a lot more appealing:

 Rogue: Cunning Action.
 Rogues are the #1 users of Disengage in combat thanks to this 2nd-level class feature.
 Cunning Action allows a Rogue to Dash, Disengage, or Hide as a bonus action, rather than a regular action.